SDK npm package is not published yet and API environments may be unavailable.View status

 Verify by payload (scan)

-When a user scans the DataMatrix barcode, the scanner decodes the binary payload.
+When a user scans the DataMatrix barcode, the scanner decodes the scan payload.
 Send it to the verification endpoint:

 SDK — Verify scanned payload